firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-04-a-letter-to-my-sister.md

 He is pretty, as knights go.
 You know how I loathe the pretty ones.
 Their bones are brittle and sharp, and crack unpleasantly when chewed.
 Upon first sight of him, I knew I could never have ate him for that reason alone.

 To be clear, I did not lose that engagement, and I resent the accusation.
 I simply withdrew.
 I will confess that he was much better than I expected.
 His hide bears so few scars compared to his sword.
-He is good… not a seasoned knight, but cautious and clever where most knights rely solely on strength and sheer nerve.
+He is good...
+Not a seasoned knight, but cautious and clever where most knights rely solely on strength and sheer nerve.

 There was heat to him.
 Not like the brimstone that burns in our lungs, but something glowing, nonetheless.
 In any case, I thought it worth sparing.
 Perhaps a knight of such fire could be a fitting match for my Larissa.
 I let him go, with some faint hope that he would gather himself and present me a proper challenge later.
 I know you will sympathize with this, for isn't that what you did for Fortuita?
-Though, to my credit, I never burned my knight so bad as you did to Archibald (Fortuita is a dear sweet thing to take him on, even though slightly charred).
+Though, to my credit, I never burned my knight so bad as you did to Archibald.
+(Fortuita is a dear sweet thing to take him on, even though slightly charred.)

 My estimation of the man's mettle was right.
 He did come back, hardly a month later, and I let him closer this time, so that Larissa could get a look from her window.